 Doppler velocity: the Doppler velocity estimated from the difference between the resonant frequency and the observed frequency.
 A negative value means the observer and source are getting closer.

-Phase: the estimated phase difference between the input signal and the resonator’s sinusoid.
+Phase: the estimated phase difference between the input signal and the resonator’s sine wave.
 This quantity is constant if the generated signal’s frequency is equal to the resonator’s resonant frequency.
 If the frequency of the generated signal is close to that of the resonance frequency of the resonator, the rate of change in the estimated phase difference can be used to compute the exact frequency of the generated signal (“tracked frequency”).

 Time constant: the parameter that regulates the dynamics of the low-pass filter through which individual contributions from each audio sample are accumulated over time in the resonator.
 The shorter the time constant the more reactive the resonator.
 Adjust with the wheel control (drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds).